Effects of Markovian noise and cavity disorders on the entanglement dynamics of double Jaynes-Cummings models: System and mathematical description

-\end{itemize} Here, we study the impact of these two types of quenched disorders on the dynamics of double JC model.
+Here, we study the impact of these two types of quenched disorders on the dynamics of the double JC model.
 To do so, we require quenched averaging of the quantities under consideration.
 Specifically, the averaging is carried out after all other operations have been executed.
-For example, for quantifying the atom-atom entanglement (say in terms of concurrence $C$) in double glassy JC system, the concurrence $C_\delta(t)$ is calculated for the atom-atom state $\psi_\delta(t)$ at a fixed time $t$.
-The quenched averaging of concurrence can be defined as
+For example, for quantifying the atom-atom entanglement (say in terms of concurrence $C$) in the double glassy JC system, the concurrence $C_\delta(t)$ is calculated for the atom-atom state $\psi_\delta(t)$ at a fixed time $t$.
+The quenched averaging of concurrence for the double JC case can be defined as